-A breathtaking ride through Parisian alleyways from the 1900s until now led by award-winning French singer Pauline Maudy and friends.
+A compelling and enchanting ride from Parisian alleyways to Australia from award-winning French singer Pauline Maudy and friends.

 "Brisbane based Pauline Maudy, an expatriate French singer, heartbreakingly channelled Edith Piaf...
 More, please." - Ken Lord, The Sunday Mail

 After a string of successful Queensland and international tours, French-born, award-winning singer Pauline Maudy presents a personal show about growing up in two places.